 This book lets me give my love of dogs free rein.
 The dog at the center of this plot, Mickey, is very much like one of my dogs.
 No surprise that the dog barking on the front cover is my own dog!
-It was easy to get him to bark.
+It was all too easy to get him to bark.
 I’m also interested in dog training methods and have a large website about that, at training-dogs.com.

 This story is probably the most typical cozy mystery that I have written.
 Let me give you a couple of bits.
 By the fifth chapter, a man who lives across the street from Lauren is dead and her dog has been barking a lot.